Date of Award:

 The study concludes that although producers could benefit from market and season extension, additional season extending techniques should be adopted as well as consider diversifying offerings.
 Profitability in an extended season is likely to be constrained by market availability and market manager responses, despite increasing consumer demand for local foods.

 Yeager, Irvin, "Potential Benefits of Extended Season Sales Through Direct Markets" (2012).
 All Graduate Theses and Dissertations.
-Paper 1249.
+1249.